Infinitely Losing My Edge

 I was there.

-I was the first guy playing Harpers Bizarre to the dance kids.
+I was the first guy playing Marc Almond to the grunge kids.

 Everybody thought I was crazy.